 The contest was held in celebration of the eighth anniversary of the IBelong Campaign to End Statelessness, which aims to identify and protect stateless individuals, resolve existing situations of statelessness, and prevent new cases.
 ‘This Art contest contributes to efforts to make the invisible visible and draw attention to the plight of some of the world’s most vulnerable people’, said Brändle-Amolo, chair of the judges’ panel.

 She went on: ‘we are in the final two years of the IBelong Campaign, and a lot more needs to be done to achieve its goal of ending statelessness.
 This event was one of many initiatives to galvanize political support and raise attention to the continued plight of stateless persons around the world.
-In this art contest we have invited minority artists around the world to submit up to five artworks.
-39 submissions from more than 23 countries were received and assessed by an independent Judges Panel.
-For me, as an artist, it was a kind of torture to decide, who the winner should be!’
+In this art contest, we have invited minority artists around the world to submit up to five artworks.
+An independent Judges Panel received and assessed thirty-nine submissions from more than 23 countries.
+For me, as an artist, it was a kind of torture to decide who the winner should be!’

-They selected 3 award recipients and 4 honourable mentions; ‘at the beginning we were supposed to mention only one’, said Brändle-Amolo, ‘this is very meaningful!’
+They selected three award recipients and four honourable mentions; ‘at the beginning, we were supposed to mention only one’, said Brändle-Amolo, ‘this is very meaningful!’

-The Judges Panel paid attention to the artistic merit, creativity and innovation of the artwork, and also to how the artists dealt with the topic of statelessness and their bravery and dedication in addressing difficult themes.
+The Judges Panel paid attention to the artwork’s artistic merit, creativity and innovation, and also to how the artists dealt with the topic of statelessness and their bravery and dedication in addressing difficult themes.

 Jean Philippe Moiseau is an artist belonging to the Haitian minority in the Dominican Republic.
 Working with plastic and recycled materials, his art is extremely diverse: paintings, sculptures, engraved metal objects and masks.
 Yet, all his artworks have in common an exploration of the complex forms of discrimination Haitian communities face in the Dominican Republic; they also reflect the bravery of an artist committed to shedding light on contemporary issues, including statelessness, by combining recycled materials, with natural elements, such as jagua palm, gourds, or seeds, that are of particular importance to Haitian identity.